 A data stream connects authorized data sources with their approved destinations and provides record-keeping services so it is clear which parties accessed which information and when.
 The information generated by one application (or many IoT devices) can be reused/leveraged for use with many other information consumers’ optimal efficiency.
 And, applications have easy access to a library library of authorized data sources.
 Throughout the process, the data owner is kept informed of data usage and remains in control of how their data is distributed throughout the organization or a multi-party ecosystem.

 i3 has made it easy to insert its information management/governance system into an existing systems architecture.
 It has also made it easy for that architecture to evolve as new data sources are incorporated into the information infrastructure.
 Information flows tend to be more dynamic than network connectivity so flexibility and adaptability is an important aspect of i3’s overall design.

-i3 has made it easy to insert i3 technology into an existing systems architecture.
-The i3 libraries make it easy to connect existing data sources into the i3 data fabric with a couple of lines of code.
-By the same process, applications can be linked to the i3 data fabric in a couple of lines of code as well.
-Once an i3 system has been integrated into the data infrastructure, data flows can be activated or terminated with a few clicks of a mouse.
-Gone are the days when every data integration effort become an arduous ordeal to deploy and support.
+Easy-to-use i3 software libraries can easily connect existing data sources into the i3 data fabric with a couple of lines of code.
+By the same process, applications can easily be linked to the i3 data fabric in order to gain easy access to a treasure of information.
+Once an i3 system has been integrated into the organization’s infrastructure, data streams can be activated or terminated with a few clicks of a mouse.
+Gone are the days when every integration effort became an arduous IT ordeal to deploy and support.

 Internet of Things (IoT)